Boost Your Fundraising Results With a Match From a Major Donor

 Everyone Wins With Matching Gifts

-Allison Porter, of Avalon Consulting, says that one of the most effective fundraising strategies is the matching gift.
+Fundraising experts agree that one of the most effective fundraising strategies is the matching gift.

 These are not the matching gifts that companies often provide to their employees, but the offer on the part of a major donor to match the donations made to your fundraising campaign.
+These types of substantial contributions to kickstart a fundraising campaign are sometimes called "challenge grants."

 Other research has also found that matching gifts work.
 For instance, in a Freakonomics podcast, John List, the notable U of Chicago economist who does considerable research on charitable giving, said that matching gifts are an excellent way to increase donations.